-US energy stocks, darlings last year, stumble in 2017
+US Energy Stocks, Darlings Last Year, Stumble in 2017

 The energy sector is the stock market's dud so far in 2017 after a banner performance in 2016, and the rest of the year may also be rocky for investors due to the unclear path for crude oil prices.
-Traders work on the floor of the New York Stock Exchange in New York, U.S., February 28, 2017.
+Energy outdid all other sectors last year, up nearly 24 percent thanks to a late-year rally on anticipation that impending production cuts from major oil producers would lift crude prices and after the election of Donald Trump as U.S. president spurred investor hopes for industry-friendly policies.

 Add your comments below